Sourcing and selecting appropriate music for small choirs can be difficult. Here you’ll find a number of pointers and even some free resources.

 Panis angelicus – Franck

-Simple anthem, which can be simplified further if needs be
+Simple anthem, can be simplified further if needs be

 ThanksgivingLocus iste – Bruckner